What to do after a hit-and-run in Kentucky

 Hit-and-runs in Kentucky

-A hit-and run occurs when someone involved in a motor vehicle accident leaves the scene.
-Typically, this happens when a driver causes an accident and wants to escape without being held liable.
-Nearly 14% of drivers in Kentucky are uninsured.
+A hit-and-run occurs when someone involved in a motor vehicle accident leaves the scene.
+Typically, this happens when a driver collides with another vehicle or property and wants to escape without being held liable.
+Nearly 19 percent of drivers in Kentucky in 2022 were uninsured, the sixth-highest level in the U.S., according to the Insurance Information Institute.
 Because driving without insurance in Kentucky is illegal, an uninsured driver may be even more motivated to flee.

 Kentucky hit-and-run laws